What is medication support at home?

 - Liaising with community healthcare services including GPs, pharmacies and local district nursing teams

 - Managing medication queries or issues and advocating on behalf of you or your family member to access the right medication

 We can provide as little or as much support with medication as you need.
 All our staff are trained to administer prescribed and GP-authorised medication.
 We can simply prompt clients to take their medication or we can offer more involved management.

 Our care staff are not allowed to work with sharps (e.g. injections) or administer pessaries, or suppositories.
 These duties are typically undertaken by the local District Nursing team who we regularly work in partnership with.

-Aghileh, our medication expert, trains our staff and regularly observes them carrying out medication duties in the workplace.
+We train our staff and regularly observe them carrying out medication duties in the workplace.
 Medication support has strict guidance.
 We will work with you to ensure all prescriptions and paperwork are in place for us to support you safely with your medication.

-Read more about Aghileh and other team members in our About Us page.
+Read more about our team members in our About Us page.

 We have strong relationships with local pharmacies and GP Surgeries including:

 If you’re looking to find out more about how medication support could work for you or are ready to start a support package around Chiswick and Ealing, why not get in touch to talk it through with us?